MicrosoftDocs/Viva/Viva/solutions/yume.md

    :::image type="content" source="../media/import-completed-successfully.png" alt-text="The notification that the import has been completed successfully":::

-## Import the YuMe application
+## Import the Yume application

-To import the YuMe application, perform the following steps:
+To import the Yume application, perform the following steps:
-1. Download the YuMe PowerApp zip file from GitHub location (TBD) if not already downloaded.
+1. Download the Yume PowerApp zip file from GitHub location (TBD) if not already downloaded.
 1. Sign in to powerapps.com.
 1. Select the environment you'll be deploying the CSV file to.
 1. Select **Apps**.
 The **Apps** page is displayed.